 A computer programmer creates the code for software applications and operating systems.
 After a software developer designs a computer program, the programmer writes code that converts that design into a set of instructions a computer can follow.
-He or she tests the program to look for errors and then rewrites it until it is error-free.
+They test the program to look for errors and then rewrite it until it is error-free.
 The programmer continues to evaluate programs that are in use, making updates and adjustments as needed.

 - Computer programmers earned a median annual salary of $79,840 in 2016.

 - Nearly 329,000 people worked in this occupation in 2014.

 - Companies that write and test software employed most of them.
 Others worked for software publishers and finance and insurance companies.

 - This is a good job for people who like to work alone.

 - The job outlook for this occupation is poor.
 Employers will outsource many jobs to countries where wages are lower than they are in the U.S., causing employment to decline through 2024.

 Roles and Responsibilities

 - "Develop, test, and implement computer programs on multiple computer/operating system platforms."

 - "Help develop a new web-based information system (IS)"